 A single key is a single point of failure.
-Multisig requires multiple keys to authorize a transaction — eliminating the risk that one lost, stolen, or compromised key can destroy your Bitcoin.
+Multisig requires multiple keys to authorize a transaction โ so one lost, stolen, or compromised key no longer destroys your Bitcoin on its own.
+(It introduces its own trade-offs, covered below.)

 Multisig (multi-signature) requires M-of-N keys to authorize a Bitcoin transaction.
 For example, a 2-of-3 setup means you have 3 keys but only need any 2 to spend.
 This means you can lose one key and still access your Bitcoin.